 Bidders will also state in their estimates the price per cubic foot for furnishing the necessary materials, labor and scaffolds, implements, tools, apparatus, utensils, machinery, power and appliances of every description necessary to erect and complete, in every particular, the foundations and foundation walls below the levels shown on plans; that is, all masonry work more than eleven feet and eight inches BELOW the finished top level of basement floor in present building.
-The price per cubic foot must include the furnishing and erecting of all Portland cement concrete base courses, the filling of all crevices in rocks with Portland cement concrete, the furnishing and erecting of all foundation walls, and the filling and ramming down solidly all the space in the trenches between the outside and the inside of walls and the sides of the trenches up to the level of clarar bottom.
-The actual measurement of work to be port for will be of the number of cubic feet contained in walls and concrete foundations as ordered by the Architects, and no filling in or ramming will be included in measurements, nor will any sheath-piling, timbering or bailing b the completion thereof has expired, are, by a clause in the contract, fixed and liquidated at FIFTY DOLLARS per day.
+The price per cubic foot must include the furnishing and erecting of all Portland cement concrete base courses, the filling of all crevices in rocks with Portland cement concrete, the furnishing and erecting of all foundation walls, and the filling and ramming down solidly all the space in the trenches between the outside and the inside of walls and the sides of the trenches up to the level of clar bottom.
+The actual measurement of work to be paid for will be of the number of cubic feet contained in walls and concrete foundations as ordered by the Architects, and no filling in or ramming will be included in measurements, nor will any sheath-piling, timbering or bailing be per day.